-So coming from there it was just planted in me that I could do this when I became more independent and so it came naturally to me and when I got married in 1994 I was at the University of Ibadan campus I wasn’t working because I left my employment at University of Benin where I started teaching in 1991.
-At the University of Ibadan I had a young child and I was home.
-And, at every point in a woman’s life you find that there’s a time where you’re productive, there’s a time where you just have nothing to do much in your professional life because you’re taking care of children and family.
-So, I was raising a young family and I had a lot of time on my hands at home so I began to think about what I could do.
-And incidentally in the same place we had a lot of women who were married into different cultures and they were now at Ibadan, they had to relocate from where they were and they were totally at sea in Ibadan; they didn’t know where to buy foodstuff, meat or whatever and so they would come to my house and began to exchange skills, those who knew skills about how to make baby food, different types of meals would exchange those skills for the skills that I had – art making, so they circulated those skills amongst women and found a lot of fulfilment in that.
-It was back later that I began to think about restructuring this kind of beautiful initiative as it was, because it impacted a lot women who had so much time on their hands, children to take care of, had a new family to cater for and they were not employed so we began to think about how to restructure this into a more formal organisation so I started the Women and Youth Art Foundation which was now registered 2004/ 2007.
-But before that time, because I was on the campus of the university there was no art school at the university and word went round that there was an artist in the community and they thought that they could learn a lot from me so I was hired to go to churches for free – it was Pro Bono, and youth groups, so we were teaching these skills I had acquired from my mother in Benin city.
-It got to a point that I was occupied almost every day and almost every weekend and I wasn’t being paid for it and it was taking a toll on me, so I thought that the better thing to do was, since these skills were in high demand what I could do was to record the sessions into videos and anytime anybody came around for my service, I’d just give them these videos to play and it began to work.
+So coming from there, it was just planted in me that I could do this when I became more independent.
+So, it came naturally to me and when I got married in 1994, I was at the University of Ibadan campus.
+I wasn’t working because I left my employment at University of Benin where I started teaching in 1991.
+At the University of Ibadan, I had a young child and I was home.
+At every point in a woman’s life you find that there’s a time where you’re productive, there’s a time where you just have nothing to do much in your professional life because you’re taking care of children and family.
+So, I was raising a young family and I had a lot of time on my hands at home, so I began to think about what I could do.
+Incidentally, in the same place, we had many women who were married into different cultures and they were now at Ibadan, they had to relocate from where they were and they were totally at sea in Ibadan; they didn’t know where to buy foodstuff, meat or whatever.
+So they would come to my house and began to exchange skills, those who knew skills about how to make baby food, different types of meals would exchange those skills for the skills that I had – art making, so they circulated those skills amongst women and found a lot of fulfilment in that.
+It was back later that I began to think about restructuring this kind of beautiful initiative as it was, because it impacted a lot women who had so much time on their hands, children to take care of, had a new family to cater for and they were not employed.
+So, we began to think about how to restructure this into a more formal organisation, and I started the Women and Youth Art Foundation, which was now registered in 2004/ 2007.
+But before that time, because I was on the campus of the university, there was no art school at the university and word went round that there was an artist in the community and they thought that they could learn a lot from me.
+So I was hired to go to churches for free – it was Pro Bono, and youth groups, and we were teaching these skills I had acquired from my mother in Benin city.
+It got to a point that I was occupied almost every day and almost every weekend and I wasn’t being paid for it and it was taking a toll on me.
+So, I thought that the better thing to do was, since these skills were in high demand, to record the sessions into videos and anytime anybody came around for my service, I’d just give them these videos to play and it began to work.
 They would come back to say “we want the one for batik, “we want the one for bread making” and all of that.

 You were still doing those for free?

-Yes definitely.
-They were recorded in VHM, since I was at the university and my husband was the director at the university media centre I got to know some of the camera guys.
+Yes.
+They were recorded in VHM, since I was at the university and my husband was the director at the university media centre, I got to know some of the camera guys.
 They’d just put their tripod and camera and record the sessions — it wasn’t anything professional.
-It was important that the skills were disseminated without any difficulty so that served a lot.
-This was 1994, so 1998 we decided to record into digital videos and change the format and in less than seven years we were able to sell about 350 copies across Nigeria and parts of Africa.
-I remember when I started working at the University of Lagos in 2002, people used to come from the West Coast of Africa to buy them in thousands; so I realised that there was a need, it was filling a gap, and a gap in our educational system where we don’t have a lot of art teachers in secondary schools where children are excluded from learning art very early.
-So this was a way of taking art into the community, into homes, outside of school structure.
-So children would watch this – parents also watch and sucked into buying materials for the children and in fact it would serve the entire family as a skill.
+It was important that the skills were disseminated without any difficulty, so that served a lot.
+This was 1994.
+In 1998, we decided to record into digital videos and change the format, and in less than seven years we were able to sell about 350 copies across Nigeria and parts of Africa.
+I remember when I started working at the University of Lagos in 2002, people used to come from the West Coast of Africa to buy them in thousands; so I realised that there was a need, it was filling a gap, and a gap in our educational system where we don’t have a lot of art teachers in secondary schools, where children are excluded from learning art very early.
+So, this was a way of taking art into the community, into homes, outside of school structure.
+So, children would watch this – parents also watch and sucked into buying materials for the children and in fact it would serve the entire family as a skill.
 It was a very beautiful way of teaching art and getting people to recognise the importance of acquiring skills.
-Coming from there, we registered the foundation Women and Youth Art Foundation and we did a lot of programmes, so many programmes, we had a lot of money.
-At the time we started we were going about asking for money and we couldn’t run the workshops outside of Ibadan where it was founded but when we began the DVDs, making and producing them we had more than enough money to run the workshops in different parts of Nigeria centred on the South-western part because then I had a young family I couldn’t go far.
+Coming from there, we registered the foundation; Women and Youth Art Foundation, and we did a lot of programmes, and we had a lot of money.
+At the time we started, we were going about asking for money and we couldn’t run the workshops outside of Ibadan where it was founded.
+But, when we began the DVDs, making and producing them, we had more than enough money to run the workshops in different parts of Nigeria, centred on the South-western part because then, I had a young family I couldn’t go far.
 We had to hire people who were also volunteers; it was still the same kind of skill circulation that we organised.
 We asked them to join us in workshops in Osogbo, Ede, Ibadan, and Lagos.
-It was incredible how people were picking up the skills and giving us feedback because our numbers were there, our social media platforms were also there so people were reaching out to tell us that they had set up their own businesses, they were doing very well and just calling to say thank you for the impact we had in their lives.
+It was incredible how people were picking up the skills and giving us feedback because our numbers were there.
+Our social media platforms were also there, so people were reaching out to tell us that they had set up their own businesses, they were doing very well and just calling to say “thank you” for the impact we had in their lives.
 We found that they were doing well and were very happy with the impact we had.
 It was worth more than money.

 So, we set up the centre and people were coming to learn.
-It was a variety of skills, we were teaching art that was contemporary and also teaching art that was going extinct — art like gold-smithing, it was difficult to learn that unless you belong to a particular family and it was also very expensive if you found someone to teach you the art or even bronze casting.
+It was a variety of skills, we were teaching art that was contemporary and also teaching art that was going extinct — art like gold-smiting, it was difficult to learn that unless you belong to a particular family.
+And it was also very expensive if you found someone to teach you the art or even bronze casting.

 But they have guilds?

 Yeah, there are guilds.
 Those guilds are very strong in Benin City.
 You can’t learn bronze casting unless you belong to them.
-But gold-smithing wasn’t an ancient art form, because gold wasn’t discovered about the same time as bronze was.
+But gold-smiting wasn’t an ancient art form, because gold wasn’t discovered about the same time as bronze was.
 So it was more contemporary.
-But it was still within families; a father would learn – and most of them were Ijebu, goldsmiths – and they would teach their sons, it would be within the family so it was very difficult for that structure to be changed by bringing in people from outside.
+But it was still within families; a father would learn – and most of them were Ijebu, goldsmiths – and they would teach their sons, it would be within the family, so it was very difficult for that structure to be changed by bringing in people from outside.
 Even if you got someone willing to teach you he would ask for so much that you may not be able to afford it.
-But we had these skills ‘cause I learnt jewellery, casting in the University of Benin, so I felt that I could teach the old processes and also teach the new and updated methods of gold-smithing.
-We had women, widows who were worried about not having a means of livelihood and those who were very rich but they were worried so much about the loss of their husbands and so they were using art as a therapeutic form to unwind from the loneliness and the grief they were feeling, and we had testimonies of women that talked about the fact that they never even thought about their loss all through the period of their training.
+But we had these skills because I learnt jewelry, casting in the University of Benin.
+So, I felt that I could teach the old processes and also teach the new and updated methods of gold-smiting.
+We had women, widows who were worried about not having a means of livelihood and those who were very rich but, they were worried so much about the loss of their husbands and so they were using art as a therapeutic form to unwind from the loneliness and the grief they were feeling, and we had testimonies of women that talked about the fact that they never even thought about their loss all through the period of their training.

 When did you eventually move to Lagos?